rjsachse/ESP32-CAM_MJPEG2SD/README.md

 This feature is better used on an ESP32S3 camera board due to performance and memory limitations on ESP32.

+Either HTTP or RTSP can be used, but not together.
+RTSP is more sophisticated.

+Streaming performance depends on quality of network connection, but can be increased by switching off motion detection, as if a recording occurs during streaming it will take priority and the streams may stutter.

+#### RTSP

+This requires an additional library to be installed - see [RTSPServer](https://github.com/rjsachse/ESP32-RTSPServer) library for details.
+Must be version 1.3.0 or above

+To integrate library with this app, set `#define INCLUDE_RTSP` to `true`.

+To enable RTSP, under **Edit Config** -> **Streaming** tab, select:
+* `Enable RTSP Video` for video stream
+* `Enable RTSP Audio` for audio stream (need to setup [microphone](#audio-recording) beforehand).
+* `Enable RTSP Subtitles` for subtitle stream (need to setup [telemetry](#telemetry-recording) beforehand, otherwise just a timestamp and FPS will be output)

+Then save and reboot.

+To view the stream, connect to `rtsp://<camera_ip>:<RTSPport>` using app supporting RTSP.

+Or if authentication is enabled (username and password):
+`rtsp://<RTSPuser>:<RTSPpass>@<camera_ip>:<RTSPport>`

+RTSP now supports multiple clients for multicast.
+You can also override this logic and enable multiple clients for all transports (TCP, UDP, Multicast) by commenting out //#define OVERRIDE_RTSP_SINGLE_CLIENT_MODE in rtsp.cpp.
+However, enabling multiple clients for all transports can slow the stream down and may cause issues, so use with care.
+It is better to leave it for only one client if using TCP or UDP unicast for best results.
+For more details, check out the README in the RTSPServer library.

+#### HTTP

+HTPP streaming is available if `#define INCLUDE_RTSP` is set to `false`.

 Streams separate from the web browser are available for capture by a remote NVR.
-To enable these streams, under **Edit Config** -> **Motion** tab, select:
+To enable these streams, under **Edit Config** -> **Streaming** tab, select:
 * `Enable Video stream on /sustain?video=1` for MJPEG stream
 * `Enable Audio stream on /sustain?audio=1` for WAV stream (need to setup [microphone](#audio-recording) beforehand).
 * `Enable Subtitle stream on /sustain?srt=1` for SRT stream (need to setup [telemetry](#telemetry-recording) beforehand, otherwise just a timestamp will be output).

 Then save and reboot.

 If multiple streams are enabled they need to be processed by an intermediate tool for synchronisation, eg [go2rtc](https://github.com/AlexxIT/go2rtc) (but which does not handle subtitles [yet?](https://github.com/AlexxIT/go2rtc/issues/932)).
 See [ESP32-CAM_Audio](https://github.com/spawn451/ESP32-CAM_Audio#usage) for go2rtc configuration examples.
-If a recording occurs during streaming it will take priority and the streams may stutter.

 ## WebDAV